 The Harper Pier is a community and regional recreational asset which is operated and maintained by the Port of Bremerton as provided for in a lease from the owner of the tidelands and pier, Washington State Department of Natural Resources.
 The wood construction Harper Pier was a legacy facility built in the 1880's and was used as a dock for Mosquito Fleet steamboats.
 It was rebuilt in 1919 to serve auto ferries and continued to do so until the early 1960's.
 Since that time, Harper Pier served as a recreational facility mainly for fishing and diving.
-The effects of time, weather and the hostile marine environment took a toll on the structure.
+The effects of time, weather, and the hostile marine environment took a toll on the structure.

-Links are provided below to early community meeting information, a report by engineering firm PND providing a Facility Assessment Opinion and Alternatives for future uses, and other information related to reconstruction of the pier:
+Links are provided below to early community meeting information, a report by engineering firm PND providing a Facility Assessment Opinion and Alternatives for future uses, and other information related to the reconstruction of the pier: